firebolt-db/godocs/docs/sql_reference/functions-reference/array/contains.md

 # CONTAINS

-Returns `1` if a specified argument is present in the array, or `0` otherwise.
+Returns `true` if a specified argument is present in the array, or `false` otherwise.
+Note that `CONTAINS` employs `IS NOT DISTINCT FROM` semantics when comparing values, i.e. `NULL` is considered equal to `NULL`.

 ## Syntax
 {: .no_toc}